inQWIRE/pyvoqc/README.md

 ### Installation

-After installing voqc through opam (following the instructions in setup above), run `./install.sh`.
+After installing voqc through opam (following the instructions in [Setup](#setup) above), run `./install.sh`.
 This will build the VOQC library using dune and then "install" our Python package with pip.

 *Notes:*
 * If you are building the voqc library on a Mac, you will likely see the warning `ld: warning: directory not found for option '-L/opt/local/lib'`.
 This is due to zarith (see [ocaml/opam-repository#3000](https://github.com/ocaml/opam-repository/issues/3000)) and seems to be fine to ignore.